General Election Information

 EXCEPTION: A voter that is registered with a minor political party may vote for a referendum question during a spring primary election if one appears on the ballot.

-All elections shall be conducted in each of the County's seventy-five (75) election districts by an election board consisting of a judge of election, a majority inspection of election, a minority inspector of election and two clerks.
+All elections shall be conducted in each of the County's seventy-three (73) election districts by an election board consisting of a judge of election, a majority inspection of election, a minority inspector of election and one or two clerks.

 All election officers shall be qualified registered electors of the district in which they are elected or appointed.